 In this chapter we will review the prevalence of third-party content and how this has changed since 2019.
 We will also review: the impact of third-party content on page weight (a good proxy for overall performance impact), scripts that load early in the page lifecycle, the impact of third-party content on browser CPU time, and how open third-parties are with their performance data.

 Before jumping into the data we should define the terminology used in this chapter.

-A third party is an entity outside the primary site-user relationship, i.e. the aspects of the site not directly within the control of the site owner but present with their approval.
-For example, the Google Analytics script is an example of a common third-party resource.
+A third-party resource is an entity outside the primary site-user relationship.
+It involves the aspects of the site not directly within the control of the site owner but present, with their approval.
+For example, the Google Analytics script is a common third-party resource.

 - Hosted on a shared and public origin

 - Widely used by a variety of sites

 To match these goals as closely as possible, the formal definition used throughout this chapter for third-party resources is: a resource that originates from a domain whose resources can be found on at least 50 unique pages in the HTTP Archive dataset.